What to do if…

 Important note

-This is general information, not professional or emergency advice.
-If there’s a risk of electric shock or structural collapse, prioritize getting to safety and contacting emergency services and qualified professionals.
+This is general information, not legal, medical, financial, therapeutic, emergency, or other professional advice.
+Prioritize safety and follow instructions from emergency services and qualified professionals.

 Additional Resources